Square Metre Boat: Beam

 Development of the length-to-beam ratio

-The so-called Skerry Cruiser Rule as the class regulation formulated in 1908 is called, is repeatedly revised.
-The planking thickness of the hull is increased.
-To slow the development of increasingly slender boats, minimum widths were added to the Rule in 1916 and again in 1920.
+The Skerry Cruiser Rule, as the class regulation formulated in 1908 is called, was repeatedly revised.
+The planking thickness of the hull was increased.
+To slow the development of increasingly slender boats, minimum widths were added to the Rule in 1916 and then again in 1920.
 Since the width is most easily measured inside the boat, it is determined below deck.
-The actual width is therefore the inside measurement plus the prescribed planking thickness.
+So the actual width is the inside measurement plus the prescribed planking thickness.

 From suitcase width to mean beam

-Initially, attempts were made to make the boats wider using an imaginary rectangle that must fit within the main frame, the so-called suitcase width.
-Subsequently, some Skerry Cruisers are designed with almost square frame shapes.
-The class remains a controversial race boat.
-Since the game of rule changes and exploited loopholes could not continue like this, Prof. Karl Ljungberg revised the Skerry Cruiser rule so comprehensively that the class was restarted in 1925.
+Initially, attempts were made to make the boats wider using an imaginary rectangle which had to fit within the main frame, the so-called suitcase width.
+Subsequently, some Skerry Cruisers were designed with almost square frame shapes.
+The class remained a controversial race boat.
+Since the game of rule changes and exploited loopholes could not be continued this way, Prof. Karl Ljungberg revised the Skerry Cruiser rule so comprehensively that the class was restarted in 1925.

 The 1925 Rule measures the main frame at three heights: at the deck edge as measurement b0, then at a specific height above the waterline as b1, and then slightly below the waterline as b2.
 According to the 1925 Skerry Cruiser Rule, these three widths together constitute the so-called mean beam.
 The widest beam above water is calculated with a factor of 4.
 The following drawing shows the geometry of all interrelated measurement planes.

-Building longer now gets a wider and heavier boat for the sake of increased resistance.
+Building the Skerry Cruiser longer, lead to a wider and heavier boat for the sake of increased resistance.
 This is advantageous in windy conditions because it is stiffer and weight plays a less important role.
 In light winds, more water resistance has to be overcome compared to a shorter, slimmer, and lighter boat.
-Instead of choosing the next longer and slimmer boat to suit the area, a well-considered compromise is required.
+Instead of choosing the next longer and slimmer boat to suit the area, a well-considered compromise was required.
 This is what makes the class so interesting.

 The third row of the following table lists the average width as Mean Beam at Main Section for all nine archipelago cruiser classes.

-When Harry Wustrau designed the first German 40-foot skerry cruiser in 1920, initially called a racing cruiser in this country at the time, he designed a short boat with few overhangs fore and aft for the North German waters with their corresponding sea conditions, for good reason.
-Wustrau described his ideas in the 5/1922 issue of Yacht.
-Between 1920 and 1924, a whopping 48 40-foot skerry cruisers were built in the German Empire, all of which were consistently stretched.
-The following table shows the development.
+When Harry Wustrau designed the first German 40 m2 Skerry Cruiser in 1920, he came up with a fairly short boat, with few overhangs fore and aft for choppy North German.
+Wustrau explained his ideas in the 5/1922 issue of Yacht Magazine.
+Between 1920 and 1924, a whopping 48 40-foot skerry cruisers were built in the German Empire, all them consistently stretched.
+The table below shows the development.
 It culminated in a length-to-beam ratio of 8:1.

-Things cannot continue like this.
-The fourth version of the Archipelago Cruiser Rule has serious consequences for the Forties.
-Agreed upon in 1915 as the last Archipelago Cruiser class through the merger of the 38s and 45s, over a hundred of them were built in Sweden alone within a few years.
+Things could not go on like this.
+The fourth version of the Rule had serious consequences for the 40 m2 Skerry Cruiser.
+Agreed upon in 1915 as the last class through the merger of the 38s and 45s, over a hundred of them were built in Sweden alone within a few years.
 They were also popular with German sailors in Berlin, where, as shown, the development was driven to extremes with considerable ambition.
-Since wider and heavier boats, from 1925 onwards, foreseeable disadvantages rather than advantages, the predominantly Berlin Forties hype came to an abrupt end.
+Since wider and heavier boats, from 1925 onwards, had foreseeable disadvantages rather than advantages, the predominantly Berlin 40 m2 Skerry Cruiser hype came to a full stop.
 Today, many of these boats are sailing in southern Germany, some in fabulous condition.

 Other sqm boat classes, such as the actively sailed 22s and 30s, have benefited from Ljungberg’s breakthrough since 1925.
 The fourth version of the Skerrycruiser Rule is available as a 47-page PDF in English on the website of the Svenska Skärgårdskryssare Förbundet (SSKF).